erik73/addon-mail/README.md

 ![Project Maintenance][maintenance-shield]
 [![GitHub Activity][commits-shield]][commits]

-Postfix/Dovecot mailserver with Postfixadmin web interface...
+A Postfix/Dovecot mailserver for Home Assistant with Postfixadmin web interface...

 ## About